fortanix/rust-sgx/fortanix-vme/fortanix-vme-runner/doc/amd-sevsnp-host.md

 ```

 Note: You must log out and log back in (or restart your session) for this change to take effect.

+## SEV/SNP Device drivers

+SNP support was fully merged into the upstream Linux kernel around version 6.11.
+The host is expected to have the `/dev/sev` driver available.

+To access this driver (in non-simulation mode) either add necessary udev rules for non-root access or use the runner with sudo command.